 We consume energy through heating, hot water and electricity.
 We are working to reduce energy consumption and to make sure that the energy that we use has an ecolabel.

 The Group engages in notifiable activities under the Swedish Environmental Code (environmentally hazardous activities and health protection) and to the Swedish Work Environment Authority (use of contagions in risk group 2).
-The notifiable activities concern parts of the production process and the research and development the company conducts.
+The notifiable activities concern portions of the production process and the research and development the company conducts.

 Employees and social aspects